 When you are thinking of hedge plants for your garden, consider using star jasmine (Trachelospermum jasminoides).
-Is star jasmine good for hedges?
+Is star jasmine a good candidate for hedges?
 Many gardeners think so.
-Growing a jasmine hedge is easy and the result is sure to be beautiful.
+Growing a jasmine hedge is easy, and the result is sure to be beautiful.
 If you are wondering how to grow star jasmine as a hedge, read on.
 We’ll also give you some tips on pruning jasmine hedges.

 Is Star Jasmine Good for Hedges?

 Instead of the usual evergreen conifer hedge, consider using the beautiful star jasmine vine.
 Is star jasmine good for hedges?
 It is.
 A hedge of star jasmine grows fast and is highly decorative with the coveted fragrant blossoms.

 Star jasmine is usually grown as a vine that can cover a tall wall or trellis quickly once the plant’s root system gets established.
 You can create a hedge of star jasmine vine by regular and strategic pruning.
 The vine thrives in USDA plant hardiness zones 8 through 10.

 How to Grow Star Jasmine as a Hedge

 If you want to know how to grow star jasmine as a hedge, it is mostly a question of proper pruning.
 Left to its own devices, this jasmine grows up the side of your house, trellis, or fence.
 The key to growing a jasmine hedge is to prune early and often.

 Prepare the soil in the area you want to start growing a jasmine hedge.
 Plan on a depth of at least 2 feet (61 cm.), then chart out the length that you want the hedge of star jasmine.
 Work organic compost into the soil.